akshayjoshii/akshayjoshii.github.io/academia-hugo/content/post/jupyter/index.md

 ## Create or upload a Jupyter notebook

-Run the following command to start Jupyter within your new blog post folder.
+Run the following command to start Jupyter within the new blog post folder.
 Then create a new Jupyter notebook (*New > Python Notebook*) or upload a notebook.

 ```bash
 jupyter notebook